 If all else fails, it might be that you have to rethink your marketing strategy.
 It could be that you’ve been targeting the wrong audience, or your product positioning is wrong, or there have been some issues with your product that you haven’t uncovered yet.

 Remember, your checkout is only the last piece of your marketing funnel.
 You definitely need to optimize it and make it as user-friendly and simple as possible.
 But you also need to look at your other pages and make sure that they are optimized as well.

 And one of the best-kept secrets of conversion rate optimization is that your site should go through many iterations.
 You should run an A/B test on your checkout process and other parts of your site every 2-4 weeks.
 Use the data you get to create a new version and then test that one as well.

-This is one of the reasons that Amazon became a global leader in eCommerce, they kept testing things and iterating, using customer data to improve the usability and the user experience.
+This is one of the reasons that Amazon became a global leader in eCommerce and eCommerce marketing, they kept testing things and iterating, using customer data to improve the usability and the user experience.